English name: Southeast Asian Box Turtle (aka “Malayan Box Turtle”)

 Description: Shell is up to 25 cm long.
 Weighs up to 1.6 kgs.
 An average-sized turtle with a high shell.
 Head is black above and yellow below, with straight yellow lines on black section.
 Shell is brown to black.
 Bottom of shell is yellowish with large dark markings.
 The shell has a hinge on the bottom that allows the turtle to pull in its head and close its shell partway when threatened.
 A single keel can be seen going up the middle of the shell.

-Similar Species: Malayan Snail-eating Turtle has a lower shell with three distinct keels, a line on its head that curves around the eye rather than going straight through it, and often has white lines on the head rather than yellow.
+Similar Species: Malayan Snail-eating Turtle has a flatter shell with three distinct keels, a line on its head that curves around the eye rather than through it, and its head lines are often white rather than yellow.

-Black Marsh Turtle has a lower shell and lacks the light stripes on the head.
+Black Marsh Turtle has a flatter shell and lacks the light stripes on the head.

 Red-eared Slider has a flatter shell and a characteristic red mark behind its eye.

 Habitat: Found in rivers, lakes, marshes, swamps, irrigated plantations, canals, and rice paddies.
 In Bangkok can be found in park canals and decorative ponds.
 Prefers slow-moving or still water with a soft bottom.
-Is equally comfortable on land and in the water, and can sometimes be found a distance the from water source.
+Is equally comfortable on land and in the water, and can sometimes be found far from any water source.

-Contribution to the ecosystem: Helps control water plants, mollusks, worms, and insects.
+Place in the ecosystem: Eats water plants, mollusks, worms, and insects.
 Also eat fruit and fungi, in some cases helping to spread the seeds of fruit trees.
-Their young and eggs provide food for water monitors and some wading birds.
+Their young and eggs are eaten by water monitors and some wading birds.

 Danger to humans: This turtle is not dangerous to humans in any way.